-- Watch the PCE Health page.
-For information, see PCE Health Monitoring [56]. - Check the Disk Usage figures. - When disk usage is too high, the PCE displays warnings, such as "Disk Critical." - You can call the page's underlying PCE Health API with external monitoring tools. - Check the system health messages that are sent to syslog from each node in the cluster. - Use the command illumio-pce-ctl events-db disk-usage-show to get the number of events in the database, the amount of disk used by the Events database, and the average number of events per day.
-For more information, see View Events Using PCE Command Line in Events Administration Guide. - Run your own disk monitoring tools or use standard Linux commands, such as df and du.
+- Watch the PCE Health page. - Check the Disk Usage figures. - When disk usage is too high, the PCE displays warnings, such as "Disk Critical." - You can call the page's underlying PCE Health API with external monitoring tools. - Check the system health messages that are sent to syslog from each node in the cluster. - Use the command illumio-pce-ctl events-db disk-usage-show to get the number of events in the database, the amount of disk used by the Events database, and the average number of events per day. - Run your own disk monitoring tools or use standard Linux commands, such as df and du.